 How much to rent kayak in Sai Kung?

-Kayak rental in Hong Kong starts around 100 HKD on weekdays and go up to around 200 HKD on the weekend for the day.
+Kayak rental in Hong Kong starts at around 100 HKD on weekdays and goes up to around 200 HKD on the weekend for the day.
 If you are planning to go already, it doesn’t hurt to call up in advance and reserve a kayak since they can run out.
 In some cases, even reserving it is not guaranteed unless you pay a deposit (Ah Kwok Watersports Center is infamous for this).

 Most of these establishments are more local-orientated and usually only take bookings on the phone/WhatsApp, and usually only in Cantonese/Traditional Chinese.
 Do not expect a health and safety briefing or someone to guide you.
 If you are a complete newbie, it’s best to take a group tour or training course.
-At minimum, go with friends who have experience.
+At a minimum, go with friends who have experience.

 When to Kayak in Hong Kong?

-Kayaking in Hong Kong can really be done year around, as it’s not very cold in the winter.
+Kayaking in Hong Kong can really be done year round, as it’s not very cold in the winter.
 However, if you want to go to remote islands, the optimal time is between April to November when it’s warm enough to sea kayak in Hong Kong.

-Although it’s often quite warm in December sometimes, the wind around Sai Kung is very strong from mid November onwards and it can be dangerous.
+Although it’s often quite warm in December sometimes, the wind around Sai Kung is very strong from mid-November onwards and it can be dangerous.

 Sai Kung Kayak Rental

 Looking to rent a kayak in Sai Kung?
 Or rent SUP in Sai Kung?
 There are quite a few places to do that in Sai Kung and it really depends on where you want to go.
 However, I strongly recommend you to go to Hoi Ha if you’re a beginner, as the water there is calm and there are no boats speeding around.